North Stadium Boulevard and West Worley Street

 Columbia, Missouri

-Columbia, Missouri is situated 111 miles west of St. Louis and 119 miles east of Kansas City.
+Columbia, Missouri is located 111 miles west of St. Louis and 119 miles east of Kansas City.
 The first fully-enclosed mall in -or around- "CoMo" was PARKADE PLAZA, which was dedicated in March 1965.
 The region's second interior mall was built on a 32-acre parcel, located 2.3 miles northwest of center city Columbia.

 BISCAYNE MALL was built by Gladstone, Missouri's Hanson Development Company,.
 The original shopping complex encompassed approximately 270,000 leasable square feet and housed twenty-seven stores and services.
 The mall was anchored by a 1-level (80,000 square foot) Woolco discount mart and 1-level (81,300 square foot) Montgomery Ward.